 Belle Isle Free The James River lands like aloe during hot summer days, and one way to experience it up close and personal is to cross a footbridge over to Belle Isle.
 A former prison site for Union soldiers, which you can still explore, the island is a prime spot to relax, run wild, or let your dog run wild.
 If you’re into cycling, you should consider taking a ride on the Capital Trail.

-The Richmond of yesterday has given the world GWAR, Aimee Mann, and D’Angelo.
-The Richmond of today has regular block parties, Steady Sounds, WRIR, and more, which includes bands like Noah-O,Snow Panda, and Imaginary Sons and semi-regular events like classical music being performed in bars.
-The Camel has a steady rotation of touring acts coming through and houses local indie radio station WRIR.
+Various locales $-$$ The Richmond music scene is as varied as the food, drink, and graffiti.
+There is punk.
+There is hip-hop.
+There is a widespread sense of DIY and so much more.
+The Richmond of yesterday gave the world GWAR, Aimee Mann, and D’Angelo.
+The Richmond of today has a fantastic stream of steady shows, great music shops like Steady Sounds (where a DJ comes into the store every Friday and spins a set you can hear from the sidewalk), WRIR, and more.
+The Camel -- which is right next door to WRIR -- has a steady rotation of acts.
 Make sure to go to Gallery 5, too -- after serving as Richmond’s first fire station, then a hot dog emporium, it now wears several hats, hosting art exhibits and a steady stream of shows.